Artian-Techs/adonis-breadcrumbs/docs/guide/installation.md

 </details>

 ::: tip
-Once the middleware and either Edge views will have access to the same breadcrumbs instance as in the HTTP context.
+Once the middleware is registered:

+- Edge views will have access to the same breadcrumbs instance as in the HTTP context.
-Inertia views will only have access to the array of the breadcrumbs of the current route.
+- Inertia views will only have access to the array of the breadcrumbs of the current route.
 This is because we can't pass an instance to Inertia, as everything is serialized.

 :::